EdPike365-Org/edpike365-blog/content/blog/gatsby-markdown-it/index.md

 ---
-title: MarkDown It Test In Gatsby
+title: MarkDown-It Test In Gatsby
+date: "2021-05-06T23:46:37.121Z"
 status: draft
-date: "2015-05-06T23:46:37.121Z"
+author: EdPike365
+tags:
+  - edpike365
+  - Gatsby
+  - "MarkDown It"
 ---

----
-We are working to make the ultimate Developer friendly Mark Down Renderer in Gatsby.
-We will do a series of test versus

 ## Test 1: MarkDown It

 First we'll test code from https://markdown-it.github.io/

 First Pass Problems and Solutions
 Go to that page to see what this should look like.

 - Headers: The h1 Heading Smiley Icon did not load.
 - Typographic replacements: Nothing worked except "Smartypaints quotes".
 Added the "oldschool" arg to the config for smartypants and the en-dash and em-dash started working.
 - Blockquotes: verticle bars did not space the same.
 When shrinking the width they suddenly behave correctly, so its some sort of CSS problem.